konvajs/site/source/docs/shapes/RegularPolygon.md

-#HTML5 Canvas Konva RegularPolygon Tutorial
+title: Regular Polygon Tutorial
+---

 To create a regular polygon with `Konva`, we can instantiate a `Konva.RegularPolygon()` object.